henry-oberholtzer/acidpattern/documentation/worklog.md

   - Create knob component
   - Add logos to 303

+4-29-24
+  - Fix knobs to not be reliant on styled-components.

 To Do:
   - Connect all potentiometers to control correct parts of the 303